 The Combined Federal/State Filing Program (CF/SF) simplifies 1099 information returns.
 Through this program, the IRS electronically forwards information returns to participating states.
 In many cases, there may be nothing else you need to do but the CF/SF program may not completely meet the requirements of the state.
 Please verify the requirements directly with the Department of Revenue for the state in question.

 Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Georgia, Hawaii, Idaho, Indiana, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Jersey, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, South Carolina, Wisconsin.

 Alaska, Florida, Illinois, Nevada, New Hampshire, New York, South Dakota, Tennessee, Texas, Washington, Wyoming

-Note: Form 1099-NEC, Nonemployee Compensation is not part of the Combined Federal/State Filing (CF/SF) Program.
+Note: Form 1099-NEC, Nonemployee Compensation is now part of the Combined Federal/State Filing (CF/SF) Program for tax year 2021.

 Not Required to File Information Returns